-Lock-out procedure
+Lock out procedure

-If you are an On-Post Resident and you are locked out please contact the Military Police immediately, DSN 467-3856/3855, Civ 09802-83-3856/3855.
+If you are an On-Post Resident and you are locked out please contact the Military Police immediately.
 Give them your name and location along with any other information they may request.

-All keys to your apartment/house have been issued to you.
-The housing office does not have any extra keys for the quarters you occupy.
+During the day residents may contact the Housing Office for access to the quarters with proper identification.
 After duty hours, residents will report lock-out problems to the Emergency Work Order Desk, DSN 467-2115 or civilian 09802-83-2115.
 Emergency lock-out procedures have been established to provide residents with fast and efficient service in getting their quarters unlocked.
 The procedures outline liability as verified by the locksmith's visual inspection and knowledge of emergency lock exchanges.